-For examples of custom administrative views, see the Tableau Community.
-You can also use the temporary workbook that is generated when you view the build-in Administrative views.
+For examples of custom administrative views, see the Tableau Community(Link opens in a new window).
+You can also use the temporary workbook that is generated when you view the built-in Administrative views.

 Before you can connect using one of the built-in users, you must enable access to the Tableau Server database.
 After doing this you can use Tableau Desktop to connect to and query the database as the tableau user or the readonly user.

 tsm configuration set option auditing.enabled controls whether Tableau Server collects historical user activity and other information in the repository.
 It is enabled by default.
 Be aware that collecting historical events impacts the size of Tableau Server's backup file (.tsbak).

 tsm configuration setoption wgserver.audit_history_expiration_days, which controls how many days of event history are kept in the repository and has default value of 183 days.

 _background_taskstable is cleaned automatically and keeps data for the last 30 days.

 All other tables with names that begin with a "_" prefix contain current data.

 For more information about the tables in the Tableau Server repository, see Workgroup Database Data Dictionary(Link opens in a new window) .